Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing: Experimental Results

-Our results also point to the role of cognate facilitation in LLMs' bilingual word processing ability (as evident in Figure~\hyperref[fig:main_t1]{2(A)} and {\em SI Appendix}, Section~\ref{SI:sub_section3}).
-Orthographic similarities make it much easier for all models to recognize and classify cognate words, as compared to non-cognates.
-Further, the orthographic similarity of interlingual homographs makes it difficult for the model to recognize and access their distinct meanings.
-To further analyze this, we divide our dataset of interlingual homographs and cognates into orthographically completely identical word pairs (e.g., the English-German homograph pair \emph{`gift'}, which refers to \emph{a present} or \emph{an offering} in English, while \emph{poison} in German), and orthographic partially identical pairs (e.g., the English-Spanish homograph pair \emph{`blank-blanco'}, where \emph{`blank'} refers to \emph{a space/gap} while \emph{`blanco'} refers to \emph{a goal, target, or aim}).
+\paragraph{ \bf Completely and Partially Identical Cognates:} Our results also point to the role of cognate facilitation in LLMs' bilingual word processing ability (as evident in Figure~\hyperref[fig:main_t1]{2(A)} and \hyperref[SI:sub_section3]{Appendix C}).
+Orthographic similarities make it much easier for all models to recognise and classify cognate words, as compared to non-cognates.
+Further, the orthographic similarity of interlingual homographs makes it difficult for the model to recognise and access their distinct meanings.
+To further analyse this, we divide our dataset of interlingual homographs and cognates into orthographically completely identical word pairs (e.g., the English-German homograph pair \emph{`gift'}, which refers to \emph{a present} or \emph{an offering} in English, while \emph{poison} in German), and orthographic partially identical pairs (e.g., the English-Spanish homograph pair \emph{`blank-blanco'}, where \emph{`blank'} refers to \emph{a space/gap} while \emph{`blanco'} refers to \emph{a goal, target, or aim}).
 With this manipulation, we could factor in the influence of orthographic similarity on bilingual word recognition in these models.
-From a linguistic perspective, a word with many other similar words within the same language or even cross-linguistically is said to have a dense neighborhood.
-The similarity between these words could be orthographic, phonological, or a combination of both these elements.
-This neighborhood density plays a crucial role in human bilingual processing by influencing the level of activation that the target word receives to be selected and identified \cite{dijkstra2002architecture}.
-Typically, words with high neighborhood density are more difficult to recognize, as compared to words with a sparse neighborhood \cite{van1998orthographic}.
-In a similar vein, our findings note that LLaMA-2, LLaMA-3, LLaMA-3.1, and Mistral perform 5\% better while disambiguating identical cognates, as compared to their not completely identical counterparts (see {\em SI Appendix}, Section~\ref{SI:sub_section5}).
-Further, the performance of these models while disambiguating partially identical homographs is $15\times$ better than when they process identical interlingual homographs (see {\em SI Appendix}, Section~\ref{SI:sub_section5}).
+From a linguistic perspective, a word with many other similar words within the same language or even cross-linguistically is said to have a dense neighbourhood.
+The similarity between these words could be orthographic, phonological, or a combination of both of these elements.
+This neighbourhood density plays a crucial role in human bilingual processing by influencing the level of activation that the target word receives to be selected and identified~\cite{dijkstra2002architecture}.
+Typically, words with high neighbourhood density are more difficult to recognise, as compared to words with a sparse neighbourhood~\cite{van1998orthographic}.
+In a similar vein, our findings note that LLaMA-2, LLaMA-3, LLaMA-3.1, and Mistral perform 5\% better while disambiguating identical cognates, as compared to their not completely identical counterparts (see Table~\ref{tab:complete-partial}).
+Further, the performance of these models while disambiguating partially identical homographs is $15\times$ better than when they process identical interlingual homographs (see Table~\ref{tab:complete-partial}).